zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	![](images/200/i9.png)

 - Lastly select (expand) the DBCS-DW connection and then expand the tables.
-These are tranformed (and empty) tables ready for populating in Lab 400.
+These are transformed (and empty) tables ready for populating in Lab 400.

 	![](images/200/i9.1.png)